osism/osism.github.io/docs/guides/configuration-guide/loadbalancer.md

 # Loadbalancer

-The settings of the following section rely on the mechanisms of Kolla-Ansible, therefore it's a good idea to use the [upstream documentation](https://docs.openstack.org/kolla-ansible/latest/admin/tls.html) for finding out details which are not covered by this documentation.
+The settings of the following section rely on the mechanisms of Kolla-Ansible, therefore it's a good idea to consult the [upstream documentation](https://docs.openstack.org/kolla-ansible/latest/admin/tls.html) for finding out details which are not covered by this documentation.

 ## IP addresses & FQDNs